Aoipaka/mageclient/README.md

 # Mage Client
 A client for the game Mirage Online.
+Don't think its safe?
+The source code is right in main.js

 To run the client,
 Run this in inspect element console: